 To continue the trend of strategy games in Q1, we had the release of Men of War in late March.
 This game combined the small scale squad tactics of Company of Heroes and the innovative Direct Control as seen in the 2004 classic, Soldiers: Heroes of World War II.
 Also worthy of mention is Cryostasis, an indie horror game that had many people on the edge of their seats.
 Selling at a knock down price, it was a bargain worth snatching up.

 A little way into the year, things cooled down a little.
-We had some big names like The Sims make a reappearance after a lengthy hiatus and some games like Demigod broke new ground with innovative new ideas.
+We had some big names like The Sims make a reappearance after a lengthy hiatus.
 The Sims 3 managed to generate a fair amount of interest too, selling almost 1.5 million copies in its first week.
-Demigod was less successful after some critical reviews.
 And who can mention Q2 of 2009 without Stalin vs Martians!
 In the words of Gamespot’s Kevin VanOrd, “Do not play, look at, or even think about this mangled wreck of a strategy game.”
 Quite right he was too.
 Stalin vs Martians was a dire game in just about every area.
 It had horrible sound, horrible graphics, terrible controls and more bugs than a British hospital.

 To help pad out this fairly desolate part of the year, Velvet Assassin was released in May.
 It was a unique stealth action game set in World War Two and it provided great sound with some great graphics.
 Unfortunately though- it just wasn’t that much fun due to unsatisfying gunplay and poor AI.
 However, for the more die-hard shooter fans out there, the biggest release of the quarter was ARMA II.
 This was not just a standard bubblegum shooter though- for many missions you were simply dropped somewhere in the 225km² map, given some rough directions, and off you went.
 Little guidance, lots of frustration and a punishing difficulty.
 Doesn’t sound like much fun does it?
 In fact what kept people coming back for more was the huge map editor, and the tons upon tons of equipment and vehicles at your disposal.
 Don’t fancy a long run?
 Take a chopper.